-As a cyclist, I’ve always been on the lookout for ways to improve my bike’s performance.
-That’s why I was thrilled to discover the electric shock absorber.
+As a cyclist, I have always been interested in finding ways to enhance my bike’s performance.
+That is why I was excited to come across the electric shock absorber.

 This ingenious device not only enhances the ride quality but also provides unparalleled comfort and control.